cheind/pytorch-debayer/Readme.md

  - `debayer.Debayer2x2` uses 2x2 convolutions.
 Trades speed for color accuracy.
  - `debayer.Debayer3x3` uses 3x3 convolutions.
 Slower but reconstruction results comparable with `OpenCV.cvtColor`.

+This library is most useful when downstream image processing happens with PyTorch models.
+Additionally the upload of Bayer images reduces the occupied bandwidth compared to color images.

 ### Usage
 Usage is straight forward